 The EEC would also like to highlight the importance of coherence with regards to the information held and disseminated by the University across all of its platforms.
 This is important in the area of programme recruitment, admission criteria, English language requirements and examination protocols.
 The EEC understands that a process of consolidation and re-design of public facing communications is ongoing and it would see this as being an important project for the University.

-The EEC suggests that the programme team continue to prioritise innovation in their approach to teaching and learning.
-While the MA is designed as a conventional programme, should it run we would recommend that the role of technology enhanced learning be prioritised and an approach to teaching and learning that is both innovative and agile be prioritised.
-In particular, we recommend that further attention be given to enhancing the interactive elements in the programme's online platform to provide personal feedback to student input.
-We also suggest that as part of a wider institutional review of approaches to innovative teaching and learning practices that the programme team further develop the blended element of the programme, facilitating increased online interaction through the use of technologies such as virtual/augmented reality and simulation/games, use of data analytics to etc. Finally we suggest that there is a regular review of the use of the online platform to ensure that the full capacities offered are used.
+The EEC made one finding of partial compliance.
+We recognise that the University has made substantial progress in the area of technology supported learning and the recommendation - repeated here - is designed to encourage a wider organisational conversation around the nature and opportunities offered by technology supported learning.
+We expect to outcome to be general plan to be implemented over the short to medium term.
+To repeat, therefore, we recommend that the online interaction is further developed by the use of technologies such as virtual/augmented reality and simulation/games, use of data analytics to monitor and support students etc. and that the full affordances of the online platform are fully used.
+In order to ensure full compliance, the EEC suggests:

+- The University develops an implementation plan to indicate how they will seek to integrate the enhanced online functions mentioned which could include, but not be limited to, the use of technologies such as virtual/augmented reality and simulation/games, use of data analytics to monitor and support students. - Further attention be given to enhancing the interactive elements in the programme's online platform to provide personalised feedback to student input.

+It is not intended that this be completed by the end of the review process.

-Overall the EEC would like to commend the course team involved in the MA in Educational Administration and Leadership for the work they have put into developing a high quality, innovative and impactful programme.
+Overall, the EEC would like to commend the course team involved in the MA in Leadership and Administration for the work they have put into developing a high quality, innovative and impactful programme.